 |Googlebot News (when crawling images)||(group 1)||These images are crawled for and by Googlebot News, therefore only the Googlebot News group is followed.|

 |Otherbot (News)||(group 2)||Even if there is an entry for a related crawler, it is only valid if it is specifically matching.|

 Only general and Google-specific group-member record types are covered in this section.
 These record types are also called "directives" for the crawlers.
 These directives are specified in the form of "directive: [path]" where [path] is optional.
 By default, there are no restrictions for crawling for the designated crawlers.
 Directives without a [path] are ignored.

 The [path] value, if specified, is to be seen relative from the root of the website for which the robots.txt file was fetched (using the same protocol, port number, host and domain names).
 The path value must start with "/" to designate the root.
-If a path without a beginning slash is found, it may be assumed to be there.
 The path is case-sensitive.
 More information can be found in the section "URL matching based on path values" below.

 disallow directive specifies paths that must not be